Data Shows Teletherapy Leaves Marginalized Patients Behind

 Then, of course, the pandemic hit, sending the U.S. health care system into a panic and shuttering clinics and private practices nationwide.
 Telehealth, once psychiatry’s up-and-comer, was suddenly its lifeline.
 With impressive speed, a system built around face-to-face visits shifted almost exclusively online.
 By May 2020, 85% of the American Psychiatric Association’s (APA) surveyed clinician members said they were conducting the majority of their sessions virtually, up from just 2% prior to the pandemic.
 It was the perfect pressure test for the promise of virtual mental-health care.
 If there was ever a time for teletherapy to shine, it was during the pandemic.

-But the data isn’t so shiny.
+But the data aren’t so shiny.
 Telehealth has indisputably improved mental-health care access—but not to such an extent that it delivers on promises of revolutionizing the mental-health system.
-The same problems that kept many people—particularly those who are lower-income or of color—from seeking care before the -pandemic still exist, even with the expansion of telehealth.
+The same problems that kept many people—particularly those who are lower-income or of color—from seeking care before the pandemic still exist, even with the expansion of telehealth.
 As a result, mental-health usage in the U.S. hasn’t changed as drastically as many advocates would have liked.

 In a series of TIME/Harris Poll national surveys conducted this winter and spring, about half of respondents reported using telehealth since the pandemic began, compared with about 25% who said they had beforehand.

 But only about 5% said they’d gotten mental-health care for the first time during the COVID-19 crisis.
 That suggests the expansion of telehealth didn’t bring in an influx of new patients to the mental-health system.
 Government data show a similar picture: about a quarter of U.S. adults received mental-health care in the winter of 2021, according to the U.S. Centers for Disease Control and Prevention (CDC), up from about 19% in 2019.
 That’s an improvement, but not an enormous one.

 Similarly, a March 2021 study from California’s Kaiser Permanente health system found that telehealth allowed clinicians to conduct 7% more psychiatric visits in spring 2020 than 2019—but most of those were with patients who already had a psychiatric diagnosis.
 Among people without a pre-existing diagnosis, volume declined by more than 40%, suggesting that virtual appointments were more helpful for people already served by the mental-health system than those outside it.
 On the opposite U.S. coast, telehealth allowed McLean Hospital, a psychiatric institution near Boston, to increase outpatient volume by about 15%, counting both new and existing patients, but psychiatrist-in-chief Dr. Scott Rauch says there’s “absolutely the recognition that there are some populations,” like certain older adults, “that are having difficulty accessing the technology.”